 The Untethered Soul by Michael A. Singer

-I read this book from "the surrender experiment".
+I read this book from "The Surrender Experiment".
 During the reading process, I felt that many of the views in the book are very reasonable and practical.
 During the reading process, I can really experience my own development and development in my daily life. peaceful.

 The summary is as follows, and I hope to share it with you: